marsop/marsop.github.io/_posts/2021-03-20-tracking-services/2021-03-20-tracking-services.md

 - [FilmAffinity](https://www.filmaffinity.com/)
 - Status: 👎 Searching for replacement

 This web is not good.
-The fact that in the latest years they are specialising in acting like a billboard for the subscription services of the likes of Netflix and Amazon Prime does not help.
+The fact that in the latest years they are specializing in acting like a billboard for the subscription services of the likes of Netflix and Amazon Prime does not help.
 The recommendations are still somehow acceptable.
 The database is missing some less know productions.

 ## Videogames 🕹